 The Institute offers a variety of scholarships for students who are majoring in accounting and wish to pursue a career in that field.
 Please contact the Institute for more information.

 II-VI Foundation Scholarships

-The II-VI scholarships are competitive scholarships available to students entering the fields of engineering, math, and science.
-Scholarship opportunities are directed toward students pursuing degrees in electrical, industrial, chemical, nuclear, mechanical, material science engineering, and related engineering and science disciplines.
-Mathematics majors are welcome to apply, however pre-med candidates, civil engineers, architectural engineers, or petroleum engineers are not eligible for consideration.
-The scholarship is available only to rising freshmen, sophomores, and juniors and is renewable.
+The II-VI scholarships are competitive scholarships available to students pursuing degrees in electrical, industrial, chemical, nuclear, mechanical, material science engineering, and related engineering and science disciplines.
+Mathematics majors are welcome to apply; however, pre-med candidates, civil engineers, architectural engineers, or petroleum engineers are not eligible for consideration.
+This renewable scholarship is available only to rising freshmen, sophomores, and juniors.